Skip to main content

 When to Use This Report

 Use the Performance Index Report when you need a quick trend summary for a status meeting or executive briefing.
-Where the CPR shows you the detail behind each number, the Performance Index Report shows the trajectory — whether things are getting better or worse over time.
+Where the CPR shows you the detail behind each number, the Performance Index Report shows the trajectory; whether things are getting better or worse over time.
 If both SPI and CPI are trending toward 1.0, the project is recovering.
 If either index is trending away from 1.0, early corrective action is needed.
+Use the WBS and Work Package filters to narrow the curves to a specific area of the project when investigating a localized performance issue, then compare those curves against the project-wide view.
+Use the Axis toggle to switch between monthly granularity (useful for recent periods) and yearly (useful for long-range projects to see the full arc).

 Exporting